 41. See Historic Harpers Ferry

 John Brown’s Fort, found at Harpers Ferry National Historical Park, is where John Brown and his followers barricaded themselves during the infamous raid that sparked the American Civil War.
 The views are spectacular and draw around one million visitors per year.
+You could easily spend the entire day here.
+Park at the Visitor Center and take the shuttle bus to save the headache of looking for parking.
 Ghost tours are available, too.

 42. Drive Across a World-Famous Bridge